 There’s only so many choppy Zoom calls you can take before fatigue sets in.
 And, you do lose some natural collaboration and connection through a computer screen.

 Another pandemic side-effect?
 Awkward greetings.
 It’s likely you’ll do that clumsy dance between a high-five, handshake, and elbow…pound (?) when interacting with co-workers.
 But, given that we’ve all gone through a world-changing event, a little unexpected aftermath comes with the territory.

 The flexibility of working from home usually means distractions are limited to your cat, your kids or the endless construction at your neighbor’s place.
 After tasting the chaos of homelife, over 50% of the workforce say they can’t wait to get back to the office.

 While studies have shown that productivity is actually higher among remote workers, part of the employee push to return to the office might be due to the blurred lines between work and personal life.
-It can be tough to maintain a work-life balance when you and your partner are both plugged into the same computer.
+It can be tough to maintain a work-life balance when they’re both plugged into the same computer.

 Even so, the office has its own share of distractions.
 It might not be fending your pet off your laptop, but you’ll have to contend with a few familiar interruptions.
 Small annoyances like co-workers knocking on your door, stomping down the hallway, or chiming in and disrupting your workflow are common, but nothing a set of noise-cancelling headphones can’t fix.